ospfranco/ospfranco.github.io/_posts/2020-02-06-9-years-of-software-industry-fails.md

 - ...
 I don't think this will work
 - The client already approved the design
 - But seriously! all the screens look the same! all the buttons look non-clickable...
-- No, I like it that way
+- No, I like it that way and it is already approved
 ```

-How many apps has the fucking (corporate) client designed? [🤦‍♂️]

-Sometimes I wonder... are people not human? most people can clearly recognize good design, a beautiful painting, a well designed machine or a well decorated room, put them in front of a computer... out goes all common sense, you are not designing [INSERT YOUR THING HERE] for a higher being, you are designing your thing for the lowest common denominator of what it is considered a homo sapiens, that includes YOU, jobs was a genius for being able to do this.
+Sometimes I wonder... are people not human? most people can clearly recognize good design, a beautiful painting, a well designed machine or a well decorated room, put them in front of a computer... out goes all common sense, you are not designing [INSERT YOUR THING HERE] for a higher being, you are designing your thing for the lowest common denominator of what it is considered a homo sapiens, that includes YOU, jobs shouldn't have been considered a genius for being able to do this.

 I hope one day sit down with colleagues and collect all these and many more stories, I'm sure we have all lived through them in the mean time I will continue to enjoy this beautiful profession I have chosen.